-University College (UC) was established to facilitate the development of university-wide degree and non-degree programs and partnerships, to reach new student populations best served by collaborating across schools, and to generate new revenue streams across the university.
+University College (UC) was established to facilitate the development of university-wide degree and non-degree programs and partnerships, to reach new student populations best served by collaborating across schools.

 The process of envisioning UC has been predicated on a deep commitment to building these new capacities while preserving and strengthening the values, identity, and unique characteristics of Tufts University and its existing schools and academic departments.